-- This Chapter sets out the preferred policy choice of the ECB on the general principles of consolidated supervision, as well as on waivers from certain prudential requirements. - Articles 6 to 24 of Part One of the CRR, as well as Commission Delegated Regulation (EU) 2015/61, set out the relevant legislative and regulatory framework. - DEROGATION FROM THE APPLICATION OF PRUDENTIAL REQUIREMENTS ON AN INDIVIDUAL BASIS (Article 7 of the CRR)
+- This Chapter sets out the preferred policy choice of the ECB on the general principles of consolidated supervision, as well as on waivers from certain prudential requirements. - Articles_6 to 24 of Part_One of the CRR, as well as Commission Delegated Regulation (EU) 2015/6143, set out the relevant legislative and regulatory framework. - 3.
+CAPITAL WAIVERS DEROGATION FROM THE APPLICATION OF PRUDENTIAL REQUIREMENTS ON AN INDIVIDUAL BASIS (Article-7 of the CRR)

-The application of prudential requirements may be waived for subsidiaries of credit institutions, as well as parent credit institutions, where both the subsidiary and the parent credit institution are authorised and supervised in the same Member State, following a case-by-case assessment and provided that the conditions set out in Article 7(1), (2) and (3) of the CRR are satisfied.
+The ECB is of the view that the The application of prudential requirements may be waived for subsidiaries of credit institutions, as well as parent credit institutions, where both the subsidiary and the parent credit institution are authorised and supervised in the same Member State, following a case-by-case assessment and provided that the conditions set out in Article-7(1), (2) and (3) of the CRR are satisfied.